 Our Attorneys Are Here to Help

-We understand that a herniated disk can seriously disrupt your life and cause financial stress at the same time you are dealing with ongoing pain.
+We understand that a herniated disc can seriously disrupt your life and cause financial stress at the same time you are dealing with ongoing pain.
 If you need support, our team is here.
 We can help with every aspect of your injury claim and offer further support, including helping you find a doctor, if necessary.
 Caputo & Van Der Walde LLP brings a full team onto every case to ensure each client has the help they need.

-- Mayo Clinic: Herniated Disk
+- Mayo Clinic: Herniated Disc

 - American Association of Neurological Surgeons: Herniated Disc

 - Spine-Health: Lumbar Herniated Disc: What You Should Know